FelipeRibeir0/portfolio/README.md

 ### 🌐 Personal Portfolio – Felipe Ribeiro

-Welcome to my personal portfolio, built with **React** and **Vite**, focused on performance, responsiveness, and internationalization.
+Welcome to my personal portfolio, built with **React** and **Vite**, focused on performance, responsiveness, accessibility, and internationalization.
-I'm a **back-end developer** passionate about technology and always looking for new challenges.
+I'm a **back-end developer** passionate about technology, aiming to transform code into **smart solutions**, focusing on logic, efficiency, and user experience.
 This website brings together my journey, skills, courses, and projects in one place.

 ---